joomla-projects/gsoc19_webservices/manual/en-US/specification/chapters/urls-and-routing.md

 		->addMap('/api/v1/packages', 'StatusController')
 		->addMap('/api/v1/packages/:package', 'PackageController');

+### Phase 1
+All routes will likely map to the same controller, this will then parse the routing file to get the possible parameters, and then map the response from the model, to the defined response.

+### Phase 2
+We expect that extensions will be allowed to specify their own controllers to the router alongside the route information

 ### Open API
 Open API (formerly swagger) is an initiative to describe and document RESTful APIs.
 It allows the creation of standardised test tools and